🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 When someone says "anal toys", the butt plug with a flared bell and flat base is often the first item that comes to mind.
 The quintessential device that enhances orgasms for vulva-owners, and makes penis-havers experience more powerful feeling ejaculations.

 The designating feature of an anal toy plug is the presence of a thin neck, tapered tip, and flat base.
 The base prevents it from sliding into the rectum too far.
 The thin neck gives the sphincter something to grasp, thus preventing the device from falling out of the anus.
-The design is made to be “set and forget” you shouldn't need to push it back in, but be aware that tiny plugs are too slim and typically fall out without a helping hand.
+The design is made to be "set and forget" you shouldn't need to push it back in, but be aware that tiny plugs are too slim and typically fall out without a helping hand.
+Browse our complete beginner butt plug collection for properly sized starter options.

 What Should You Know Before Purchasing a Butt Plug?

 Either way, butt plugs can make your sex life go sensationally phenomenal in a blink of an eye.
-But before you run off to our butt plug collections to get your horny hands on one of these bad boys, make sure you aren’t writing checks your booty can’t cash.
+But before you run off to our butt plug collections to get your horny hands on one of these bad boys, make sure you aren't writing checks your booty can't cash.
+Learn proper usage techniques in our comprehensive how to use a butt plug guide.

 How to Choose a Butt Plug